 1. Gus Fink

 Facebook Fan Page: www.facebook.com/gusfinkstudios

-He strives to push himself into constant projects and new areas, and has a genuine desire to be a voice and a role model that he wishes he had in the art world when he was younger.
+He strives to push himself into constant projects and new areas and has a genuine desire to be a voice and a Role Model he wishes he had in the art world when he was younger.

 Here are Gus’s thoughts on his experience and creative process:

 “As an artist, I’ve started selling my work in galleries in 2001.

 Since then, I have had 15 solo shows and been part of 25 group shows.
 The road until now had its ups and downs, and this September I’ll have my first Solo Show in LA since 2009.